- Best for the most ticketing features: Teamwork Desk

-- You can create customized project dashboards using widgets that will give project management teams a high level overview of where projects sit.
+- You can create customized project dashboards using widgets that’ll give project management teams a high-level overview of projects.

-- Suitability for technical users because it allows so much customization and technical information to be viewed.
+- Suitable for technical users as it allows lots of customization and technical information to be viewed.

-- monday.com Work OS lacks many technical flows for engineering that other project management systems provide, such as strict Agile workflows.
+- Lacks many technical flows for engineering that other project management systems provide, such as strict Agile workflows.

-- It has a learning curve; it may be difficult for nontechnical users to set up and maintain some of the features without some form of training.
+- It may be difficult for non-technical users to set up and maintain some of the features without some form of training.

 For more information, read the full monday.com Work OS review.